DavidJCobb/DovahKit/native/src/DovahKitQtCustomWidgets/README.md

 That macro is automatically defined by Qt whenever Qt's `designer` module is loaded, and that module is only useful when writing plug-ins for Qt Designer.

+### DKGameFilePicker
+A textbox and browse button usable for inputting the path to a game asset file.
+The browse button allows users to view the contents of all loaded BSAs and pick a file from inside.

+Different forms seem to encode asset paths differently; for example, CELL/XWEM (water environment map texture for Cells) includes the `Data\Textures\` prefix, but the various paths in TXST (TextureSet) don't include the Data directory or the root Textures folder.
+As such, DKGameFilePicker offers a `PathFormat` enum which can be used to influence both how the path is displayed and how its value is retrieved when calling `rawPath()`.

+Internally, DKGameFilePicker stores its path with the top-level folder but without the Data folder.
+If you pass in a path, DKGameFilePicker will attempt to strip off any top-level Data folder.